Srinivasan, husband of P T Usha, dies | Politics

 Srinivasan, husband of P T Usha, dies

 V Srinivasan, husband of Indian Olympic Association President and Rajya Sabha MP P T Usha, died in the early hours of Friday, according to family sources.
-Srinivasan collapsed at his residence early this morning.
-Although he was rushed immediately to a nearby hospital, he could not be revived, the sources said.
+BJP sources said Prime Minister Narendra Modi condoled the passing of Srinivasan.
+The Prime Minister expressed his condolences by calling Usha personally over the phone, they said.

 - Country: